anyaevostinar/anyaevostinar.github.io/classes/201-s24/quiz10-objectives.md

 ---
 layout: page
-title: Quiz 9 Objectives
+title: Quiz 10 Objectives
-permalink: /classes/201-s24/quiz9
+permalink: /classes/201-s24/quiz10
 ---

 ## Learning Objectives

-The  [learning objectives](quizzes-overview) that you can demonstrate your proficiency/mastery on for quiz 9 are (no new objectives):
+The  [learning objectives](quizzes-overview) that you can demonstrate your proficiency/mastery on for quiz 10 are:

 1. Defining variables with appropriate type in Java
     a.
 Proficiency - basic types, M - Collections with generics